Tuvalu

 To know Tuvalu is to know the wild.

-Despite her being all explosive outdoors, she is an incredibly easy dog to live with in everyday life – already as a puppy she had a natural off switch.
-She is also extremely calm in all situations when needed and has never had a problem settling anywhere.
+Despite her explosive nature outdoors, she is an incredibly easy dog to live with, in everyday life.
+She’s had a natural off switch ever since she was a puppy, is extremely calm when needed and has never had a problem settling anywhere.

-Tuvalu has a funny way of expressing herself; be it she’s happy, excited, sad, or wants something; she does her little famous ROAR in different tones for each occasion!
-It’s absolutely one of more adorable things she does and it got accidentally reinforced through her puppy weeks already – her tiny roars were the cutest, of course!
+Tuvalu has a funny way of expressing herself; be it when she’s happy, excited, sad, or wants something, she will do her famous little ROAR.
+It’s one of the most adorable, and signature Tuvalu, things she does.
+She will even roar in different tones depending on what she wants to communicate!
+The behaviour accidentally got reinforced during her puppy weeks already – her tiny roars were the cutest, of course!

-In her teenage months she went through some fearful phases; barking at people in the dark or someone coming up from the distance.
-She’s also been unsure about little screaming children.
-At the age of 20 months now most of those behaviours have almost disappeared and she is growing up into a confident little girl; even greeting people on walks (Like her incredibly people oriented mom Vicky!)
-She is hugely attached to her family and people that are close to her.
-She normally ignores strangers, but will become friends with anyone if they give her a chance.
+In her teenage months, she went through some fearful phases.
+She barked at people in the dark or when someone approached us from a distance.
+She’s also unsure about little screaming children.
+However, with age, most of those behaviours have almost disappeared and she has grown into a confident little girl.
+She even greets people on walks (like her incredibly people-oriented mom Vicky!).
+She is very attached to her family and to the people that are close to her.
+She normally ignores strangers but will become friends with anyone if they give her a chance.

-Growing up she slowly bloomed into of the easiest dogs to have around, she adapts to new situations very quickly and easily, she never goes into conflicts and avoids drama at all costs.
+Growing up she slowly bloomed into one of the easiest dogs to have around, she adapts to new situations very quickly and easily.
 In her first year she’s also traveled the entire summer, been around many many many MANY dogs, slept squeezed in tents and enjoyed the nights by the campfire by sound of ocean waves before we fell asleep.
 I love my little beast and love seeing her grow, develop and teach me to be a better person and a better dog trainer.

 Some of her videos: